-- Only 50 percent of today's American adults will tie the knot; in 1960, 72 percent of Americans got married.
+- Only 50% of today's American adults will tie the knot; in 1960, 72% of Americans got married.

 - In the early 1980s, the median ages for men and women to get married were 25 and 22, respectively.
-Today, the median age for men to get married is 29 and for women is 27.
+Today, the median age for men to get married is 29 and for women it's 27.

-- 18 million Americans were living with an unmarried partner in 2016, which was up 29 percent since 2007.
+- 18 million Americans were living with an unmarried partner in 2016, up 29% since 2007.

 - The divorce rate quadrupled over the past three decades for people between the ages of 54 and 64.

 - 40% of marriages today involve at least one person who has been divorced.

 - 16% of U.S. children live with a blended family, where one or both parents each have children from a prior marriage.